Non-reciprocal spin-wave excitations in Rashba-Hubbard ferromagnets: Results

 \subsection{{\bf Out-of-plane Magnetic Moment}}

-First, we examine the spin-wave excitations when the magnetic moments are aligned out-of-plane, i.e., along the $z$-axis.
+First, we examine the spin-wave excitations when the magnetic moments are aligned out of atomic plane, i.e., along the $z$-axis.
 Fig.~\ref{5}(a) shows the spin-wave dispersion along the high-symmetry directions, which exhibits symmetric behavior of the spin waves for the opposite momenta around $\Gamma$.
 The symmetry indicates the absence of non-reciprocal spin-wave excitations.

 In the absence of RSOC, the Hamiltonian is invariant under spin rotations, exhibiting $SU(2)$ symmetry.
 It leads to a zero-energy mode at the $\Gamma$-point, i.e., $\q = (0, 0)$, in accordance with the Goldstone’s theorem.
 However, once the RSOC is introduced, the rotational symmetry is broken, and a gap opens at $\Gamma$.
 The gap increases significantly with the RSOC strength $\lambda$ (Fig.~\ref{5}(c)).
 The low-energy behavior of the dispersion follows $\omega_{q_{x/y}} \sim a + cq_{x/y}^2$, and there is no linear term.
 Both the gap $a$ and stiffness constant $c$ show dependence on $\lambda$ and $U$ (Fig.~\ref{5}(c) and (b)).
 As expected, $c$ increases and decreases with a rise in $U$ and $\lambda$, respectively.
 An increase in the spin-wave stiffness $c$ with $U$ suggests enhanced hardening of the FM phase.
 In contrast, the stiffness decreases with increasing RSOC strength, indicating a softness of the FM order, as illustrated in Fig.~\ref{5}(b).
 On the other hand, the effect of RSOC on the gap $a$ is more pronounced, which is reflected in its sharp rise with $\lambda$, whereas $U$ dependence is relatively weaker ( Fig.~\ref{5}(c)).